nand0p/nomadic/README.md

 Nomadic Terraform code deploys a (3) node EC2 instance cluster to implement the minimal deployment footprint possible to support running containers on Hashicorp code.
 The following services run on each Nomadic cluster node:

-  1. Vault server (one instance in primary, two in standby)
+1. Vault server (one instance in primary, two in standby).
-  2. Consul server
+2. Consul server.
-  3. Nomad server
+3. Nomad server.
-  4. Consul client
+4. Consul client.
 5. Nomad client.

 All these services run on each EC2 instance cluster node.
 Auto-scaling allows the cluster clients to scale out, as needed by load.
 By default, Nomadic deploys all these services on (3) EC2 servers only.
-Nomad and Consul use raft and EC2 autodiscovery for cluster convergence.
+Nomad and Consul use the Raft protocol and EC2 autodiscovery for cluster convergence.

 ### Nomadic Deployment